MicrosoftDocs/win32/desktop-src/AD/backing-up-and-restoring-an-active-directory-server.md

 For more information about backing up and restoring Certificate Services, see [Using the Certificate Services Backup and Restore Functions](https://docs.microsoft.com/windows/desktop/SecCrypto/using-the-certificate-services-backup-and-restore-functions).

-For more information about backing up and restoring Active Directory Domain Services, see
+For more information about backing up and restoring Active Directory Domain Services, see:

 -   [Considerations for Active Directory Domain Services Backup](considerations-for-active-directory-domain-services-backup.md)
 -   [Backing Up an Active Directory Server](backing-up-an-active-directory-server.md)